 EU legislation improving the safety and efficiency of securities settlement in Europe.

 EU law minimising risks associated with the transfer of financial instruments and payments, especially those risks which are linked to the insolvency of transaction participants.

 EU legal framework for the use of securities and cash as collateral in financial transactions.

-The Commission is examining the possibility of making rules on securities holding and transactions clearer and more consistent across the EU.
+The European Commission is examining the possibility to make conflict of laws rules on securities and claims ownership more consistent across the EU.